 If you’ve been tested by your healthcare provider and found to be lacking in particular vitamins or minerals, then obviously, follow their advice on the steps you should be taking.

-Having said that, there are a number of supplements that I, as a woman in my 30’s, take on a daily basis.
+Having said that, there are a number of supplements that I, as a woman in my 30’s and qualified health coach and personal trainer, take on a daily basis.

-(If you want the tl;dr version, the 4 supplements below are what I take daily.
-Keep on reading if you want to find out why 🙂 )
+(If you want the shortened version, the 5 supplements below are what I take daily.
+Keep on reading if you want to find out why)